i2y/castella/docs/getting-started.md

 $ pip install .[glfw]
 ```

-If GLFW is not already installed in your environment, please install it as well.
+#### If you want to install another GLFW shared library
+GLFW shared library itself would be installed with the above command, but if you'd like to install another GFLW shared library, you can do it as well.

 For Windows/Mac/Linux, you can download and use precompiled version from [this page](https://www.glfw.org/download.html).
 Please follow its instructions to install.